 The scope of our outreach has had to adapt to the ever-changing situation in Iraq as well as to the needs of those most vulnerable.
 We responded to the emergency resulting from the conflict with the so-called Islamic State by providing crucial items, such as food, water, hygiene products, and in winter warm clothes, blankets, and stoves for heating.

 Life is slowly returning to normal since the fall of the armed group.
 Schools have re-opened and people are returning to their homes that had been occupied.
 Nevertheless, the country will continue to battle the socio-economic consequences of armed conflict for many years to come.

-Currently, our team operates in the provinces of Nineveh, Salah Al-Din and Kirkuk with the country’s main office located in Erbil as well as in the capital of Baghdad.
+Currently, our team focuses its efforts on education, livelihoods, water, sanitation and hygiene; and renewable energies in the governorates of Nineveh, Salah Al-Din and Kirkuk with the country’s main office located in Erbil as well as in the capital, Baghdad.

 We are supporting children to start school again, to make-up missed classes, and to cope with the trauma that they experienced.
 We are doing everything in our power to help people return to their homes as smoothly as possible.
 Additionally, we are repairing water mains and other crucial infrastructur￼￼￼e as well as distributing hygiene kits and organising behavioural change campaigns to ensure improved sanitary living and support general livelihoods.